seanchas116/electron-safe-ipc/README.md

 * Works even when `node-integration` == `false` in renderer processes
 * Works without JS object instance sharing

+It uses:

+* JSON to pack data
+* Electron `protocol` to send message to main process
+* Electron `WebContents.executeJavaScript` to send message to renderer process

 Used in [Wantedly, Inc.](https://www.wantedly.com/)

 Install